 The Gutter: High winds and heavy rains can wash away the granules from the shingle, and load them into the gutter.
 Look for excessive shingle granules in the gutter, and if you find them, call a reputable roofer to come out and check your roof for repair.

 Chimney Flashing: Look to see if the chimney flashing is missing or split.
 This is a stress point for high winds, which can easily be lifted by a strong wind hitting at just the right angle

-As with any Austin roofing project in general, a well-built roof constructed by an expert roofer will last against high winds longer and more efficiently than a poorly constructed one.
+As with any Central Texas roofing project in general, a well-built roof constructed by an expert roofer will last against high winds longer and more efficiently than a poorly constructed one.

 Getting your roof built, replaced, or repaired by an experienced roofer is the way to go.

-Call Bestex Roofing Solutions now for a free estimate!
+Call Central Texas's Bestex Roofing Solutions now for a free estimate!